Trip Facts

 Accommodation: Camping

-Today is another essential acclimatization day before walking to Base Camp tomorrow.
-This morning, you can hike around the glacier as you will get to see an impressive view of Tukuche and the icefall on Dhaulagiri.
-As you approach further, you will witness some small lakes covered by ice and snow.
-Spend your leisurely afternoon in a camp by having a rest, as this helps your body adjust to the high altitude.
+Today is an important acclimatization day before your trek to Base Camp tomorrow.
+In the morning, you can explore the glacier area, enjoying spectacular views of Tukuche Peak and the impressive icefall on Dhaulagiri.
+As you venture further, you’ll spot small lakes covered in ice and snow.

 Accommodation: Camping